Migz93/wantarr/README.md

 # wantarr

-A simple CLI tool that can be used to search for wanted media in:
+A simple CLI tool that can be used to search for wanted/cutoff unmet media in:

 - Sonarr
 - Radarr
+- Lidarr
+- Readarr

-Once an item has been searched, it will not be searched again until the retry days setting has been reached.
+Once an item has been searched, it will not be searched again until the retry days age has been reached.

 ## Configuration
+Name `config.yaml` and place in same directory as wantarr executable.
 ```yaml
 pvr:
   sonarr: